 large area of the defensive line open to the

-The POWs who surrendered on Corregidor were held on the island before they were taken by barge to an off shore area close to Manila.
+It was at this time James and other members of his battalion made the decision to try to reach Corregidor.
+On Corregidor, he was assigned to the 4th Marines to guard against a Japanese attack.
+On May 6, the Japanese lunched an attack to take the island.
+When Gen Wainwright saw it was hopeless he surrendered his troops.
+The POWs who surrendered on Corregidor were held on the island for two weeks before they were taken by barge to an off shore area close to Manila.
 The POWs were forced to jump into the water and swim to shore.
 Once on shore, they were put to work rebuilding a dock.

-James was held as a POW at Cabanatuan until the Japanese organized a work detail.
 On October 26, 1942, the Japanese selected James and other POWs for a work detail to the Island of Mindanao.
-He and the other POWs were loaded onto the Erie Maru and taken to Davao, Mindanao, arriving there on October 28th.
-One group of POWs remained at Davao, at the penal colony, and worked on a farm, while the rest of the POWs were sent to Lasang on November 7th, and spent the next twenty months building runways.
+He and the other POWs were loaded onto the Erie Maru and taken to Davao, Mindanao, arriving there on October 28.
+One group of POWs remained at Davao, at the penal colony, and worked on a farm, while the rest of the POWs were sent to Lasang on November 7, and spent the next twenty months building runways.

 At the camp, the POWs were housed in eight barracks that were about 148 feet long and about 16 feet wide.
 A four foot wide aisle ran down the center of each barracks.
 In each barracks, were eighteen bays.
 Twelve POWs shared a bay.
 216 POWs lived in each barracks.
 Four cages were later put in a bay.
 Each cage held two POWs.

 The camp discipline was poor, and the American commanding officer changed frequently.
 The junior officers refused to take order from the senior officers, and the enlisted men began speaking anyway they wanted to, to the officers.
 The situation improved because the majority of POWs realized that discipline was needed to survive.